rachelmoon290/apatinder-documentation/docs/index.md

 ### 2. Problem Statement
 Every day at Austin Pets Alive!, there are ~40 people visiting the shelter to look for animals to adopt.
-However, there are only 3~4 matchmakers (volunteers who match people with animals) working per day, and it takes about 30 minutes to an hour for a matchmaker to talk to each person.
-As a result, about 26%
+However, there are only 3~4 matchmakers (volunteers who match people with animals) on site, and it takes about 30 minutes to an hour for a matchmaker to talk to each person.
+As a result, the average waiting time is about 53 minutes per visitor, and consequently about 26% of on-site visitors cancel their appointment.

 APA Tinder for Dogs is a web application that enables adopters